Carlos Menem: Illness and death

 On 13 June 2020, Menem was hospitalized due to a severe case of pneumonia and placed in intensive care; he tested negative for COVID-19 and was discharged on 29 June 2020, three days before his 90th birthday.
 On 15 December 2020, he was hospitalized again at the Los Arcos Sanatorium due to a urinary infection.
 On 24 December 2020, Menem was induced into coma after a kidney failure.

 He died on 14 February 2021 at the Sanatorio Los Arcos in Buenos Aires from complications of urinary tract infection.
 The national government issued three days of national mourning, and had a public funeral at the Palace of the Argentine National Congress.
 It was attended by several politicians, including the president Alberto Fernández, and by hundreds of people.
 He was buried at the San Justo Islamic cemetery the following day, next to his son.
-His daughter confirmed that he had died as a Catholic, but he would be buried according to Muslim rites in the Islamic Cemetery to be with his family.
+His daughter, Zulemita, confirmed that he had died as a Catholic, but he would be buried according to Muslim rites in the Islamic Cemetery to be with his family.

-Although former presidents are meant to have a bust at the Hall of Busts of the Casa Rosada 8 years after they leave office, By the time of his death Menem never received such honor.
-Casa Rosada actually has a bust of Menem donated by artist Fernando Pugliese, but never disclosed it.
-President Alberto Fernández told Zulema Menem that the intention was to make a ceremony once Menem recovered from his health problems; unfortunately, he died.
+Although former presidents are meant to have a bust at the Hall of Busts of the Casa Rosada eight years after they leave office, by the time of his death Menem never received that honor.
+Casa Rosada had a bust of Menem donated by artist Fernando Pugliese, but had not yet disclosed this to the public.
+President Alberto Fernández told Zulemita Menem that the intention was to reveal the bust in a ceremony once Menem recovered from his illness but Menem's death disrupted the plans.